 Approach the staff at the desk and explain your problem.
 In most cases, their location is at the airport near the baggage carousels.
 You can’t find the desk?
 It is still not yet time to give up.
 Call the airline responsible for your flight.
 As you talk to the team, stay cool.
 Be as polite as possible regardless of how annoying the current situation is.
 Failure to do that means losing the only contact you have as of now.
 You can’t afford that.

-2. File the claim
+2. File the Claim

 This is a significant step for lost or delayed baggage compensation.
-You are likely to get advice regarding how to go about it in baggage claim desk.
+You are likely to get advice regarding how to go about it in the baggage claim desk.
 You will need a Property Irregularity Report (PIR).
 It is not only the official document but also mandatory to fill.
 You should do that before leaving the airport.
 Ensure that you don’t omit these details.
 Following data should be copied on that paper:

 - A reservation number which is on the ticket